8Tesla8/Position/README.md

-# Position items in corner of main div
+# Position items inside of the parent element

 ![](pic/res.png)